 Each applicant must obtain three letters of reference.
 Those providing the references must upload them into ProposalCentral by the deadline date.
 The proposal cannot be submitted without the reference reports.
-A sponsor, co-sponsor, collaborating investigator or consultant contributing to the proposal may not serve as a referent.
+A mentor, comentor, department head, collaborating investigator or consultant contributing to the proposal may not serve as a referent.